CiscoMerchan/TEST02/README.md

 **Challenge 1: Create a route “/login” that when the user clicks on “Login” will open the ‘login.html’**

-   * Create an app decorator routed with “/login”
+   * Create an app decorator route with “/login”

    * Create a login function that render the “login.html” template.